 Applicant FSL Application No. Date Status Activity Distance from Survey Area Potential for In-Combination Effects Screening In/Out Inis Ealga Marine Energy Park (IEMEP) FS007404 30/07/2021 Consultation Inis Ealga Marine Energy Park (IEMEP) Site Investigations - Geophysical, Geotechnical, Environmental and Metocean - for the export cable route from wind farm approx 75 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT ORCA Ireland FS007459 29/11/2021 Determination Deployment of 1 Static Acoustic Monitoring (SAM) SmartBuoy off Toe Head to listen to cetaceans in real- time.
 No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT Emerald Offshore Wind Limited FS007139 22/05/2020 Consultation Site Investigations - Geophysical, Geotechnical, Environmental and Metocean for possible Floating Offshore Wind project off Kinsale approx 37 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT Irish Water FS007022 02/04/2020 Consultation Temporary Wall and Working Area at Ballycotton Pier approx 72 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
-OUT Irish Water FS007258 01/04/2020 Determination Construction of Marine outfall for Castletownshend wastewater treatment system approx 7 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
-OUT DP Energy FS006859 21/10/2019 Consultation Site Investigations - Geophysical, Geotechnical, Environmental and Metocean at Inis Ealga wind farm project approx 50 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
+OUT Irish Water FS007258 01/04/2020 Determination Construction of Marine outfall for Castletownshend wastewater treatment system approx 7 km No spatial overlap.
+There is a potential for temporal overlap.
+Out of an abundance of caution, it is considered that there is the potential for in-combination effects.
+Mitigation measures are required.
+IN DP Energy FS006859 21/10/2019 Consultation Site Investigations - Geophysical, Geotechnical, Environmental and Metocean at Inis Ealga wind farm project approx 50 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT Cork County Council FS006970 14/10/2019 Consultation Dredging at Glengarriff Pier, Cork and disposal on land Approx. 40km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT